Universal approach to light driven "superconductivity" via preformed pairs: Preformed Pairs in Generalized BCS Theory

 In the presence of EM radiation, we contemplate, within the Eliashberg scenario~\cite{Eliashberg1970}, that there is a redistribution of the gapped fermionic quasiparticles to higher energies.
 As a result, the key parameters $\mupair $ and $n_B$ and $\Delta_{ \text{pg} }$ as well all are altered.
 If the temperature is unchanged, such a momentum space redistribution of fermions is to be associated with an increased $\Delta$ (and accordingly lowered chemical potential $\mu$) as the system tries to re-equilibrate.
 This, then, leads to stronger pairing.

 To understand how, we can make some useful inferences~\cite{Robertson2009} here by writing in the energy regime where pairing takes place.
 Here $\delta f(E_\vect k)$ represents a change in the distribution of fermions.
-We assume that, after the radiation, the non-equilibrium $\tilde{f}(E_{\vect k})$ satisfies an equation similar to Eq.~\eqref{eq:gap}, which leads to
+We assume that, after the radiation, the system is in a quasi-equilibrated state where the new distribution of fermionic excitations, $\tilde{f}(E_{\vect k})$, satisfies an equation similar to Eq.~\eqref{eq:gap}, which leads to

 By rewriting this equation in the form of Eq.~\eqref{eq:gap} with the equilibrium $f(E_{\vect k})$, we can see that the interaction term $U$, which is large to begin with, is effectively strengthened by the redistribution of the gapped fermionic excitations.
 These effects can be incorporated into a renormalized interaction, $U_{\text{eff}}$, given by